-In accordance with the Trust Deed and applicable taxation legislation, the Fund fully distributes its distributable income to the unitholders by way of cash or reinvestment into the Fund.
+In accordance with the Trust Deed and applicable taxation legislation, the Fund intends to fully distribute its distributable income to the unitholders by way of cash or reinvestment into the Fund.
 The distributions are recognised in the Statement of Comprehensive Income as finance costs attributable to unitholders.

-Distributions to unitholders comprise the net distributable income of the Fund to which the unitholders are presently entitled as the Fund has elected into the AMIT regime.
-The distributions (if any) are payable or attributable at the end of June each year.
+Distributions to unitholders comprise the net distributable income of the Fund to which the unitholders are presently entitled.
+The distributions of \$5,086,597 are payable to the unitholders as at 30 June23 (June22: \$Nil).